Search

 New Study Looks At Mental Health, Family Dynamics Of Transgender Youth

-A new study co-authored by Dr. Ralph Vetters, Medical Director of the Sidney Borum, Jr. Health Center, examines how family dynamics impact the mental health of transgender and gender non-conforming (TGN) youth.
+A new study co-authored by Dr. Ralph Vetters, Medical Director of the Sidney Borum, Jr. Health Program, examines how family dynamics impact the mental health of transgender and gender non-conforming (TGN) youth.
 The study, titled Family Functioning and Mental Health of Transgender and Gender Non-Conforming Youth, is part of Boston Children’s Hospital’s Trans Teen and Family Narratives Project, a community-based research study funded by the National Institutes of Health (NIH).

 The study, like much of all existing research into transgender behavioral health, found that TGN youth experience high rates of depression, self-harming behavior, and suicidal ideation.
 Of those surveyed here, 40% of TGN youth reported a depressive disorder diagnosis and 61% exhibited a high number of depressive symptoms.
 The Minority Stress Theory suggests that someone who holds a stigmatized “minority status” in society, such as a TGN youth, may experience worse health outcomes than someone in the “majority.”
 This difference in health is due to experiencing societal prejudice and discrimination.